cvhcvhcvh/cacophony/README.md

 ## Functionality and MVPs:

-In FanStat, users will be able to:
+* render key fantasy football stats
+* visualize the data as a color-coded bubble graph

-* search for a player by: name, position, team
+* search for NFL players
-* categorize by season
-**toggle between NFL stats and corresponding fantasy stats/points** **view trending players in the fantasy football landscape**

 ## Wireframes: